MatthewThompson35/CapstoneRecipePlanner/README.md

 To run this program run the CapstoneDB.sql script in Codes/Scripts Directory and then run the projects

+To generate a code coverage report.
+Download resharper and dot cover and cover all the tests through resharper.
+Export the coverage to an html through the circle with an arrow in the top right of the coverage report

 Default Users:
 | Username             | Password |
 | -------------------- | -------- |